Ben8t/kestra-elt-project/README.md

 5️⃣ Fill a `.env` file (you can see an example in the `.env.template`).
 All values should be encoded in base64.
 You can find more information in [Kestra Secret documentation](https://kestra.io/docs/concepts/secret).
 You can find all Postgres information into your Neon account where a new project has been deployed by Terraform (project should be `kestra_elt` and database branch is `prod`).

-6️⃣ Restart the Kestra instance configuration is updated.
+6️⃣ Restart the Kestra instance after the configuration is updated.

 > If you don't want to use Terraform, you can fill the `.env` file like mentioned before.
 You deploy Kestra flows by importing them in the UI directly (Tips: Compress the `./flows` folder into a ZIP archive, then import it via the button "Flows > Import").